shivi-9/LegendsOfValor/Readme.txt

 MonsterFactory.java: Instance generator factory for Monsters typed Roles

+Move.java: Class to coer hero and monster movement on gameboard

+Nexus.java: It extends boardCell class and implements CellsWithBonus interface
+      and contains attributes specific to Nexus cell type

 Paladin.java: This class has functions and attributes related to all Paladin typed
 	      Heroes and this class also implements the hero interface

+PlainCell.java: It extends boardCell class and implements CellsWithBonus interface
+      and contains attributes specific to plain cell type

 Potions.java: This is the class which has functions and attributes related to all types of Potions